 All hints for a given replica are stored under a single partition key, so replaying hints is a simple sequential read with minimal performance impact.

 If a replica node is overloaded or unavailable, and the failure detector has not yet marked it down, then expect most or all writes to that node to fail after the timeout triggered by write_request_timeout_in_ms, which defaults to 10 seconds.
-During that time, Cassandra writes the hint when the timeout is reached.

 If this happens on many nodes at once this could become substantial memory pressure on the coordinator.
 So the coordinator tracks how many hints it is currently writing, and if this number gets too high it will temporarily refuse writes (withOverloadedException) whose replicas include the misbehaving nodes.